partyh4t/partyh4t.github.io/_posts/2024-12-03-HTB-Zipping.md

 ![image](https://github.com/partyh4t/Cyber-Notes/assets/114421293/53b7cbb5-9dc5-4d05-a458-b3f7cdbf181f)

-- First, we encounter a web server hosting a file upload, that filters for `.zip` archives that must contain a `.pdf`
+- First, we encounter a web server hosting a file upload, that filters for `.zip` archives that must contain a `.pdf` file.
 - We can leverage symlinks to basically perform LFI, and read the web applications source code.
 - We notice a certain parameter is vulnerable to SQLi, and exploit it to gain RCE.
 - Privilege escalation involves analyzing a binary locally, which loads a lib file that doesn't exist, allowing us to create our own and escalate.

 ## 0) Machine Overview
+---
 1. [Scans](#1-scans)
 2. [Web Enumeration](#2-web-enumeration)
 3. [Privilege Escalation](#3-privilege-escalation)

 ## 1) Scans
+---
 ```
 PORT   STATE SERVICE VERSION
 22/tcp open  ssh     OpenSSH 9.0p1 Ubuntu 1ubuntu7.3 (Ubuntu Linux; protocol 2.0)